Baron-von-Riedesel/HimemSX/Readme.txt

   2. Technical Details

+  To access extended memory below the 4 GB barrier HimemSX uses the so-called "unreal" mode, like most other XMMs.

+  Memory beyond the 4 GB barrier can only be accessed thru special paging mechanisms.
+HimemSX uses the PSE-36 variant.
+PSE stands for Page Size Extension, the 36 refers to the original 36 bit address extension (64 GB), which was later extended to 40 bit (1 TB).

   HimemSX adds a few functions to the standard XMS v3 API:

   AH=0C8h: query free super-extended memory.
 Returns in EAX largest free block